New Grad Nurse Resume Summary Examples - ATS-Friendly Guide

 Example 3: New Grad Nurse With Strong Patient Care Focus

-Compassionate new graduate nurse with extensive clinical rotation experience in medical-surgical and long-term care settings.
+Highly motivated new graduate nurse with extensive clinical rotation experience in medical-surgical and long-term care settings.
 Proficient in patient assessments, vital signs monitoring, infection control, and EMR documentation.
 Eager to begin an entry-level RN role focused on delivering safe, patient-centered nursing care.

 Example 6: Nursing School Student / CNA Experience